Kattafuah/brokencrystals/README.md

 # CSN DevSecOps Capstone Project
 A demo application "brokencrystals" is used for this capstone project.
 BrokenCrystals is a benchmark application that simulates a vulnerable environment.
 The repo ```https://github.com/NeuraLegion/brokencrystals``` was cloned and necessary modifications made to execute and meet the project requirements and deliverables.

-Details on the description of the benchmark Broken Crystals application alongside how to build & run the application and the vulnerabilities overview can be accessed [Broken Crystals Repository](https://github.com/NeuraLegion/brokencrystals)
+Details on the description of the benchmark Broken Crystals application alongside how to build & run the application and the vulnerabilities overview can be accessed here [Broken Crystals Repository](https://github.com/NeuraLegion/brokencrystals)

 ## Objective
 To implement a secure CI/CD pipeline using either Jenkins or GitHub Actions to automate the build, test, and deployment processes, incorporating security best practices throughout the development lifecycle.